OpenTechFund/CryptoTerminology/README.md

 Block Size - The size of the data that a block cipher operates on.
 A common block size is 16 bytes or 128 bits.
 Older block ciphers use a block size of 8 bytes/64 bits.

-Stream Cipher -  a cipher which operates by combining (XORing) plaintext with a pseudorandom stream of digits (keystream).
+Stream Cipher -  a cipher which operates by combining (XORing) plaintext with a pseudorandom stream of bits (keystream).
 As opposed to block ciphers, stream ciphers encrypt one plaintext bit at a time with the corresponding bit of the keystream.

 Block Cipher Mode - As a block cipher only encrypts a fixed size block at a time, any data larger than that block size must be encrypted by multiple calls of the block cipher.
 A block cipher mode is a specification for how those multiple ciphertext blocks combine, are XOR-ed together, or otherwise interact.
-(If at all)
+(If at all.)
+Sometimes refered to as an 'Encryption Algorithm.'

 Hash Function - an algorithm that (commonly) accepts a variable-length input and produces a fixed-length output, such that the output is randomly distributed from the input.
 A Cryptographic Hash Function performs the same operation, but (at a minimum) also makes it difficult to find two inputs that produce the same output.
 See also Preimage Attacks.

-MAC (Message Authentication Code) - A technique to provide integrity of a message.
+MAC (Message Authentication Code) - A technique to provide integrity of a message, or used as a symmetric-key analogue of a digital signature.
 A MAC creates a small tag from an input to be authenticated (e.g. "Meet me at the park at 12PM") and a secret key known only to the sender and receiver.
 A recipient can recalculate the MAC over the input, compared with the transmitted MAC, and be assured the message has not been modified by anyone who does not known the secret key.
 Not that MAC is a generic term, and while HMAC (Hashed Message Authentication Code) is the most common, other types of MACs (UMAC, CMAC, etc) exist.

 Signature - A technique for verifying the authenticity and integrity of a message.
 A sender computes a signature over a message, and a recipient is able to verify the signature, asserting that the message came from the sender and was not modified.

-Key Exchange (sometimes abbreviated 'kex') - A method by which cryptographic keys are either exchanged, or agreed upon, in order to allow the use of a further encrypted communication.
+Key Exchange (sometimes abbreviated 'kex' or 'AKE') - A method by which cryptographic keys are either exchanged, or agreed upon, in order to allow the use of a further encrypted communication.

 0RTT, 1RTT, 2RTT - Relates to a protocol's round-trip time, or the number of round trips necessary for two parties to begin communicating.
 0-RTT means the client can send data in the very first message to the server, and the server can immediately send data after processing the client's first message.
 0-RTT makes it very difficult to implement protections such as forward secrecy and replay protection in 0-RTT.